 1. World’s End Trail, Boston Harbor Islands National Park

+This is my pick for the best hike in Massachusetts.
+Check out TravelAwaits’ picks for the best hikes in all 50 states here.
 In 1890, wealthy Boston businessman John Brewer contracted Frederick Law Olmsted, who is considered the father of American landscape architecture, to design carriage paths across the property of a planned housing subdivision.
 The homes were never built; instead, the property was saved by Hingham residents.
 The carriage paths now provide convenient walking paths for the many visitors to this picturesque landscape.

 With views of Boston, the harbor, and the natural marshes, World’s End is a mecca for Bostonians to escape the concrete jungle and immerse themselves in nature’s finery.
 Pack a picnic lunch and plan to spend a few hours enjoying the gorgeous scenery.